 - Reparations for the Christian Church in the 21st Century Webinar

-Critical Race Theory provides multiple perspectives from thought leaders challenging white supremacy ideology.
+Critical Race Education provides multiple perspectives from thought leaders and scholars challenging white supremacy ideology.
 It also follows a long tradition of human resistance and strategies for liberation necessary for people to use within local churches.
 It is the role of the Christian Church and its faith leaders to lead the movement for racial justice.
-Below are resources to assist faith leaders to engage in the work of liberation and justice for all.
+Below are resources to assist faith leaders to engage in Critical Race Theory, and additional relevant resources toward the work of liberation and justice for all.

 God is the creator of humanity, and the writers of the Testaments are intentional about the commandment to love God and neighbors.
 Jesus reiterates the Torah text in the first century, which is recorded in Matthew 22:37-39, and Mark 12:30-31, Jesus replied: ‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’Matthew 22:37-39, and Mark 12:30-31

 Join the Movement Towards Racial Justice

 Introducing Join the Movement towards Racial Justice Campaign.
 The United Church of Christ remains committed to the theological and biblical mandate to do justice.
 We are a denomination that advocates for all people to live without threats and acts of violence including structural, systemic, and individuals who seek to do harm to God’s human creation.